mervecoskunn/project-portfolio-4/README.md

   - Post title, quote, and submission date/time are available separately for each submission.
   - Finally, buttons for editing and deleting options are provided for user management.
   - After the post is published, it is submitted to the administrator for approval.
 The submitted post can be viewed/edited/deleted by its owner from the 'Manage My Post'.
+  - The user will be informed by message after the edit and delete operations.

    ![Manage my posts](documentation/manage-my-post.png)